felippe-regazio/logflake/README.md

 # LogFlake

 LogFlake is a NodeJS console logger with superpowers.
-It has the same API as the usual `Console` but with beautified output, header with timestamp and useful information, trackability and a toolset for a better control of your application log messages.
+It has the same API as the usual `Console` but with beautified output, a message header with timestamp and useful information, trackability and a toolset for a better control of your log messages.

 ```js
 const logger = require('logflake');